documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

 ![alt text](../images/document_modification/document_modification3.png)

-[NOTE] To undo edits you’ve made to a page, hover over the page preview in the top activity tray and click the **(x)** icon in the bottom left corner.[/NOTE]
+NOTE: To undo edits you’ve made to a page, hover over the page preview in the top activity tray and click the **(x)** icon in the bottom left corner.

-[NOTE]Changes made with Edit Page Text will NOT alter the original PDF.[/NOTE]
+NOTE: Changes made with Edit Page Text will NOT alter the original PDF.

 #### To Reprocess OCR Text: